 What is the quickest method of treating premature ejaculation?

 The best methods for treating premature ejaculation are topical anaesthetics (lidocaine sprays or creams) sprayed or rubbed on the penis 10-15 minutes before intercourse to achieve rapid desensitization, or the start-stop method during intercourse.
 These can help you have a longer stay in bed during one session.
-To yield the most effective long-term outcomes, mix them with behavioural approaches or refer to a doctor.
+To achieve the most effective long-term outcomes, combine them with behavioural approaches or consult a doctor.

 Is there a natural way of curing premature ejaculation?